 - Write blog posts that expand upon specific search queries.

 Your website’s user friendliness will also affect traffic; make sure it loads quickly and is mobile-friendly.
-Also be sure to update your Google My Business (GMB) page; verify your listings, accurately fill out the information, and include images of your practice, yourself, and anyone else who works with you to humanize your law firm — completing GMB will also make you more likely to show up on Google Maps.
+Also be sure to update your Google Business Profile (GBP) page; verify your listings, accurately fill out the information, and include images of your practice, yourself, and anyone else who works with you to humanize your law firm — completing GBP will also make you more likely to show up on Google Maps.

 4. Encourage Reviews